 CESD is characterized by alterations of blood lipoprotein profile; patients present hypercholesterolemia, hypertriglyceridemia, HDL deficiency with abnormal lipid deposition in many organs.
-The primary finding in many cases, and sometimes the only clinical sign, is thus a mixed hyperlipidemia with low HDL-cholesterol levels; patients normally present an abnormally enlarged liver (hepatomegaly) due to hepatic steatosis.
-Hepatomegaly is often apparent at birth or during early childhood.
+The primary finding in many patients, and sometimes the only clinical sign, is thus a mixed hyperlipidemia with low HDL-cholesterol levels.
+Patients normally present with hepatomegaly, often apparent at birth or during early childhood.
 In rare cases, it may not become apparent until the second decade of life.
 Hepatomegaly usually becomes progressively worse, eventually causing scarring (fibrosis) of the liver.
-In approximately one-third of cases, the spleen may also be enlarged (splenomegaly).
+In approximately one-third of patients, the spleen may also be enlarged (splenomegaly).

-A diagnosis of cholesteryl ester storage disease may be suspected based upon identification of characteristic symptoms such as abnormally enlarged liver.
-A diagnosis may be confirmed by a thorough clinical evaluation, a detail patient history (including family history) and specialized tests that reveal deficient activity of the enzyme lysosomal lipase acid (LIPA) in certain cells and tissues of the body.
-Test for CESD are easy to perform and reliable through the measurement of enzyme activity in circulating leukocytes.
-In these cells LAL activity is more severely depressed than in situ.
-Also, the structural integrity of the gene itself can be analyzed in a two-step genetic procedure, where allele-specific testing for the highly prevalent E8SJM is the first and, if needed, sequencing of the PCR-amplified gene is the second step.
+A diagnosis of CESD may be suspected based upon identification of characteristic symptoms such as abnormally enlarged liver.
+A diagnosis may be confirmed by a thorough clinical evaluation, a detail patient history (including family history) and specialized tests that reveal deficient activity of the LIPA enzyme in certain cells and tissues of the body.
+Testing for CESD is easy to perform and reliable through the measurement of enzyme activity in circulating leukocytes using dry blood spot (DBS) technology.
+In these cells, LAL activity is more severely depressed than in the body.
+Molecular genetic testing for variants in the LIPA gene is also available.
+This is usually a two-step procedure where testing for the highly prevalent E8SJM variant is done first and, if needed, sequencing of the LIPA gene is the second step.

-A hypolipidemic diet and statins are the main therapeutic tools used against CESD.
+A hypolipidemic diet and statins are other therapeutic tools used against CESD.
 Among hypolipidemic agents, also fibrates, cholestyramine, ezetimibe can be used.
-The treatment of CESD is directed toward the specific symptoms that are apparent in each individual.
+Other treatment of CESD is directed toward the specific symptoms that are apparent in each individual.
 Some individuals have been treated with a hypolipidic diet and statins that reduce plasma cholesterol levels.
 The combination of diet and drug administration has led to dramatic reductions in the levels of lipids such as cholesterol and triglycerides in the blood of affected individuals.

-Few individuals with CESD who developed chronic liver disease were treated with a liver transplant with positive results.
-Specific therapeutic procedures such as a liver transplant depend upon numerous factors, such as disease severity, an individual's age and general health; and/or other factors.
-Decisions concerning specific treatments should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.
+A few individuals with CESD who developed chronic liver disease have been treated with a liver transplant with positive results.
+Specific therapeutic procedures such as a liver transplant depend upon numerous factors, such as disease severity, an individual’s age and general health, and other factors.
+Decisions concerning specific treatments should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of their case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.

-Researchers are studying enzyme replacement therapy for lysosomal storage diseases such as cholesteryl ester storage disease.
-Enzyme replacement therapy involves replacing a missing enzyme in individuals who are deficient or lack the particular enzyme in question.
-Synthetic versions of missing enzymes have been developed and used to treat individuals with certain lysosomal diseases including Hurler syndrome, Fabry syndrome and Gaucher disease.
+Researchers are studying enzyme replacement therapy for lysosomal storage diseases such as CESD.
+Enzyme replacement therapy involves replacing a missing enzyme in individuals who are deficient or lack the enzyme in question.
+Synthetic versions of missing enzymes have been developed and used to treat individuals with certain lysosomal diseases including Hurler syndrome, Fabry disease and Gaucher disease.

 Gene therapy is also being studied as another possible approach to therapy for some lysosomal storage disorders.
-In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of active enzyme and prevent the development and progression of the disease in question.
-Given the permanent transfer of the normal gene, which is able to produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure”.
+In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of active enzyme and prevent the development and progression of the disease.
+Given the permanent transfer of the normal gene, which can produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure”.
 However, at this time, there are many technical difficulties to resolve before gene therapy can succeed.